 Limit the Impact of a Theft or Loss

-- Never store passwords on your smartphone or tablet.
+- Never store passwords on your computer.

-- Ensure your devices are adequately insured.
+- Ensure your computer equipment is adequately insured.